jiangxincode/ApkToolBoxGUI/README.md

 **Introduce**

-* Support password recovery from `PDF/ZIP/RAR` files (more file types will be supported in the future)
+* Support password recovery from `PDF/ZIP/RAR/7Z...` files
 * Multi-threaded processing, high recovery efficiency
 * Support progress showing
 * Support brute force recovery and dictionary recovery (more methods will be supported in the future)